Sulaimaniya

 Residents of Sulaiman Beg in southern Saladin City took the street in protest of administrative and financial corruption, massive unemployment, lack of social and basic services demanding their rights to be restored.
 Puppet government forces have harshly responded to peaceful crowd wounding five citizens.

-Picture of Martyr in Outrage of People DayReporter of Yaqen News Agency obtained a photo of martyr who was killed at the hand of puppet government forces in Hawija district of Kirkuk on Friday.
+Reporter of Yaqen News Agency obtained a photo of martyr who was killed at the hand of puppet government forces in Hawija district of Kirkuk on Friday.
 According to the reporter, Fallah Ali Khubaib was martyred along with two other innocent civilians who participated in protest meetings called "Outrage of the People" on Friday.
 Reporter added that crowd gathered in front of police directorate in the district demanding for handing over the policeman who openly shot fire at the peaceful crowd.

 Basra council holds emergency meeting amid reports of governor's resignation

-Massive Protests in Falluja and Sulaimaniah
+-Massive Protests in Falluja and Sulaimaniah

 HEYET Net, Friday, 25 February 2011 23:57